My-Portfolio-Projects/FoodBox/README.md

 # Foodbox

+## DDL for database is provided at the bottom
 ## Description

 Create a dynamic and responsive online food delivery web application for ordering food items of different cuisines from a restaurant.